 Communities with multiple industrial facilities could experience additional burden.
 Overall, there are 383 census tracts with multiple industrial facilities throughout the United States.
 These tracts are home to 3 facilities on average, but a handful of census tracks on the Gulf Coast contain 10 or more.
-Not only are DACs more likely to have one industrial facility, but they are also more likely to have multiple industrial facilities compared to non-DACs.
-Industrial facilities in DACs should pay additional attention to burdens from hosting their facility, given there are likely multiple environmental justice concerns in these areas.
+Not only are DACs more likely to have one industrial facility, but they are also more likely to have multiple industrial facilities in DACs should pay additional attention to burdens from hosting their facility, given there are likely multiple environmental justice concerns in these areas.